Quartz Dress Watch (OEM / Custom Dial)

 Case finishing determines the visual weight of the watch.
 Brushed finishing (mechanical abrading in one direction) is the standard for dress watches — it hides fingerprints and maintains a conservative aesthetic.
 PVD coating (physical vapour deposition) applies gold, rose gold, or black IP coatings at 2–5 μm thickness; adhesion life under normal wear is 2–4 years.
 IP coating via electroplating (20–30 μm) is thicker, more durable, and costs $1.50–3.00 more per case.

 Case tooling NRE for a new diameter/lug design runs $12,000–25,000 for a production-grade tool.
 Brands sourcing at 300–1,000 units should strongly consider adapting an existing factory case platform with dial and finishing customisation only, which has zero tooling cost.
+This is common in private-label watch programmes.

 Water resistance testing and common failures